ardaergin/VBL/markdown_files/payment.md

 # Payment

-The payment for the studies are calculated based on 10 EUR per hour.
-You can use the tool below to calculate the amount you have to pay the participants based on the duration of your study.
+The payment for the studies are calculated based on **10 EUR per hour**.
+You can use the tool below to calculate the amount you have to pay the participants based on the [duration](duration) of your study.

+---

 <div>
     <label for="timeSlider">Time in minutes:</label>